Web Development

 Implementing Responsive Design

-Utilize responsive design principles to ensure the app looks and performs well across various devices and screen sizes.
+Apply responsive design principles so the app looks and performs well across various devices and screen sizes.

 Adding Push Notifications